Crown Lengthening: Everything You Need to Know

 Dental decay is the most common dental problem, and you will be at higher risk if you have “high” gums.
 High gums cover up some areas of your tooth, making it quite hard to clean the area while brushing.
 Bacteria take advantage of the situation, harboring in the areas and increasing the risk of cavities.

 For a crown, implant, or bridge to be installed properly, the gum line must be on a proper level.
 Furthermore, it is nearly impossible to put dental filling if the excess gum tissue is on the way of the affected tooth.
 Therefore, the dentist may suggest crown lengthening before going ahead with the restorative procedure.
 Talk to us if you are looking for a dentist near you in St. Cloud, MN.

 To Enable Safe Tooth Extraction

-The dentist may suggest crown lengthening before extracting a tooth with excess gum tissue.
+The St. Cloud Dentist may suggest crown lengthening before extracting a tooth with excess gum tissue.

 What You Should Consider Before Opting for Crown Lengthening

 The crown lengthening procedure is safe and fast.
 In fact, it might not take you more than one hour in the dental clinic.
 However, it is vital to remember that it is a one-time thing.
 Once it is done, there is no going back.
 You need to ensure that the surgery is right for you before opting for it.
 To confirm if the procedure is right for you, here are some questions you should ask yourself: